isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

  “It’s not.
 Ryo, listen, whatever the reason was, I could not raise my children.
 It’s the same as if I threw them away...”

- “Whatever you say, I am Iha Ryo.
+ “Whatever you say, I am Iha Ryo."

  “Your father in Hiroshima brought you up to this point.
 I can’t thank you enough.
 Think about it with a human mind.
 It cannot be allowed.
-Besides, the family name is nothing but a social distinction.
+Besides, the family name is nothing but a social distinction."

 “I want to stick to this.
 Who am I?”